People

 Adam Wolfe

 Adam helps connect student talent with real-world projects and external partners, bringing a founder's mindset rooted in entrepreneurship, AI, and product development.
 At the University of Oregon, he served as President of the Artificial Intelligence Student Association and Venture Success Coordinator for the Oregon Entrepreneurship Group.
-He has led product and growth efforts at startups, built digital tools, and helped create communities connecting students, founders, and technologists.
+He led product and growth efforts at startups, built digital tools, and helped create communities connecting students, founders, and technologists.
 At IF Lab, Adam focuses on applied AI for business, operational strategy, and turning ideas into impact.

 Maggie Byrne